jopemachine/awesome-stars/README.md

 - [SeanSobey/ChartjsNodeCanvas](https://github.com/SeanSobey/ChartjsNodeCanvas) - A node renderer for Chart.js using canvas.
 - [pankod/react-native-store-rating](https://github.com/pankod/react-native-store-rating) - Ratings and reviews influence how your app ranks in search results, and can affect whether someone downloads your app.
 Users can rate your app on a scale of desired amount of stars.
 - [denoland/std](https://github.com/denoland/std) - The Deno Standard Library
-- [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - Node.js API for Chrome
+- [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - JavaScript API for Chrome and Firefox
 - [mohebifar/react-native-copilot](https://github.com/mohebifar/react-native-copilot) - Step-by-step walkthrough tooltip for your react native app
 - [crossplatformkorea/react-native-kakao-login](https://github.com/crossplatformkorea/react-native-kakao-login) - react-native native module for Kakao sign in.
 - [strapi/strapi](https://github.com/strapi/strapi) - 🚀 Strapi is the leading open-source headless CMS.
 It’s 100% JavaScript/TypeScript, fully customizable and developer-first.